it-school/CPP_ArraysAlgorythms/README.md

 # CPP_ArraysAlgorythms

-Simple examples for linear search in array, sorting, binary search with examples
+Simple examples for linear search in array, sorting, binary search with additional examples